Friends hail woman, 86, killed trying to stop attack as hero

 Butler, the suspect, is being held without bail on suspicion of murder.
 He is scheduled to make his first court appearance Monday.

-Dolores Hines said Petrus’ friend suffered a swollen lip and scratches and bruises running from her neck to her chest from where the attacker tried to strip off her clothing.
+Dolores Hines said Petrus’ friend suffered a swollen lip and scratches and bruises from her neck to her chest where the attacker tried to strip off her clothing.

 The friend told Hines that she was running to get help when she looked back to see the attacker kick the tiny Petrus in her head.